Computational-Morphogenomics-Group/Computational-Morphogenomics-Group/team/index.md

 {% include section.html dark=true %}

 We are expanding and looking for new team members!
 If you are interested in joining us or collaborating please email Bianca!
-We are part of the [Statistics Department](https://stat.columbia.edu/) and the [Herbert and Florence Irving Institute for Cancer Dynamics](https://cancerdynamics.columbia.edu/) at Colymbia University.
+We are part of the [Statistics Department](https://stat.columbia.edu/) and the [Herbert and Florence Irving Institute for Cancer Dynamics](https://cancerdynamics.columbia.edu/) at Columbia University.
 Please inquire about available PhD and Postdoc opportunities!